ttuegel/fontconfig-penultimate/README.md

 # fontconfig-penultimate

+fontconfig-penultimate is a collection of sensible defaults for Fontconfig that requires no configuration.
-fontconfig-penultimate is a minimalist fork of fontconfig-ultimate providing metric and family aliases and a few font-specific selective rendering settings;
+It is a minimalist fork of fontconfig-ultimate that retains the metric and family aliases, but eschews extensive substitutions and selective rendering.
-it does not provide font substitutions or detailed selective rendering configurations.
-It has no configurable parts,
-but it also will not override your existing configuration: fontconfig-penultimate provides a sensible and complete set of defaults, nothing more or less.

 ## Requirements